 “We don’t know details.
-He’s one of the young men being kept at one of those special schools for troubled teens here on the island.
-We have a few of them.
-These kids are lavished with good care and opportunities to grow into decent adults, but sometimes they don’t realize what they’ve been given, and they try to escape so that they can return to their old and troubled ways.
+He’s one of the young men being kept at that special schools for troubled teens.
+These kids are lavished with good care and opportunities but sometimes they don’t realize what they’ve been given, and they try to escape so they can return to their troubled ways.
 We help the school by returning the misguided ones.
 He’s better off at this school, believe me.
-So if he does turn up, do him a favor and let us know.”
+If he does turn up, do him a favor and let us know.”

 “I will.
 Thanks for telling me.”

 Well that was a new one, Toby thought.
 Maybe these men had a point.
-He didn’t even realize that there were schools for, what, misguided youth on Samoa?
+He didn’t even realize there were schools for, what, misguided youth.
 Go figure.

-He had just gotten safely past both reefs and was tacking slightly under a nice slow breeze, heading northwest on a course for Funafuti, when he decided to go below and grab some water.
+He had gotten safely past both reefs and was tacking slightly under a nice slow breeze, heading northwest on a course for Funafuti, when he decided to go below and grab some water.
 A movement caught his eye.
-The lid to one of the smaller storage areas tucked around in the back of the cabin was opening slowly.
-Surely a person could not have fit into that space?
-Toby felt a surge of fear, and looked around for something that might do as a weapon.
+The lid to one of the smaller storage areas was opening slowly.
+No person could fit into that space.
+Toby felt a surge of fear, and looked around for something to use as a weapon.

 He grabbed a knife as the stowaway tumbled to the floor in a mess of ropes.
-The small young man in the briefest of underwear rose slowly, shook himself as he stood, then turned around, with apology in his eyes, to face Toby.
+A small young man in the briefest of underwear rose slowly, shook himself as he stood, then turned to face Toby with apology in his eyes.

-“I am so sorry about this.
-And I am so sorry about no clothes.
+“I am so sorry.
+And sorry about no clothes.
 Please do not hurt me.
 Please.”

 Toby took a deep breath and decided to hear the other side to the story.

-It was hard not to like Peter Hulson when one actually talked to him in person.
-In spite of his age he had a liveliness about him, and his still sharp, bright blue eyes were probing but not unfriendly.
+It was hard not to like Peter Hulson when one talked to him in person.
+In spite of his age, he had a liveliness about him, and his sharp, bright blue eyes were probing but not unfriendly.
 He shook Zane’s hand warmly, gestured him onto a soft green velvet-covered settee and offered Zane water or coffee.
-Zane passed, although he wasn’t sure if it was more rude to accept or to decline.
-He allowed himself an appreciative peek at the surprisingly unobstructed view of Lake Michigan that the top floor provided.
+Zane passed, although he wasn’t sure if it was ruder to accept or to decline.
+He allowed himself an appreciative peek at the surprisingly unobstructed view of Lake Michigan.

 “I’ll get right to the point, young man,” Peter began, drawing his attention back.
-“It’s well known that I am always seeking bright new young people here, and that I like to mentor them myself.
-I get a fair amount of grief from my VPs about it being beneath my pay grade, but the fact is that I want my company to not just exist but to thrive for a very long time.
-The way I see it, that only happens if I can hand the reins over to not one but at least two more generations of focused, brilliant, committed successors.”
+“It’s well known I am always seeking bright new young people, and I like to mentor them myself.
+I get a fair amount of grief from my VPs about it being beneath my pay grade, but the fact is I want my company to thrive for a very long time.
+The way I see it, that only happens if I can hand the reins over to at least two more generations of focused and brilliant successors.”

-A swirl of sorrow came and went from his face so quickly that Zane thought that he might have imagined it.
+A swirl of sorrow came and went from his face so quickly Zane thought he might have imagined it.
 The older man kept talking.

-“I’m finding that these brilliant, committed successors are a bit in short supply.
-But, you’ve landed on our doorstep with excellent grades from an excellent school—did you know that Penthes sponsors a neuroscience scholarship at your alma mater?—and managed to get yourself in a position reporting directly to my director of sales and marketing.
-Word is that she thinks that you have excellent potential.”
+“I’m finding these brilliant successors to be a bit in short supply.
+But, you’ve landed on our doorstep with excellent grades from an exceptional school, and managed to get yourself in a position reporting directly to my director of sales and marketing.
+Word is she thinks you have excellent potential.”

 Zane tried to smile appreciatively.

 “Excellent potential.”
 Peter repeated the words for emphasis.
-“I don’t think there are two finer words in the English language, young man, than ‘excellent potential.’
-So I’d like to personally do what I can to, well, encourage you.”
+“I don’t think there are two finer words in the English language.
+So I’d like to personally do what I can to encourage you.”

-Zane tried to make the smile even more appreciative because he just didn’t know what to say.
+Zane tried to make the smile even more appreciative because he had no idea what to say.